Deforesting forest land

 Units must be paid to the government through your NZETR holding account.
 The Environmental Protection Authority will tell you how to do this once your emissions return has been processed.

 Once you have completed these steps and all deforestation is complete, you are no longer a participant in the ETS.
-You must deregister using the prescribed form.
+You must deregister using the deregistration form.

-If you later deforest another area of pre-1990 forest land, you will need to re-register in the ETS, and follow the same process.
+If you deforest another area of pre-1990 forest land in the future you will need to register again in the ETS, and follow the same process.

 Your obligations when deforesting post-1989 forest land